qt-coyotes/qt-coyotes-data/README.md

-# qt coyotes data
+# qt coyotes data unlabeled

-This repository contains all of the coyote data (images and metadata) and scripts for managing and preprocessing data for use in machine learning.
+This repository contains all of the unlabeled coyote data (images and metadata) and scripts for managing and preprocessing data for use in machine learning.

 ## Installation